 Author’s last name, author’s initials.
 (Publication year).
 Source Title in Italics.
 (Edition Number).
 Publisher

 Here, you will need to pay more attention to the punctuation as it varies only between commas and periods.
 Remember to put the source name in italics!

 - Author’s last name, Author’s First name.
 Source Name in Italics., Edition number, publisher, publication year

 Luckily for you, many online resources will organize your source’s information if you are in a hurry or just want to make sure that everything is set correctly.
-Citation Machine and Scribbr Citation Generator for APA and Citation Generator for MLA are great options when you find yourself struggling too much.
+Citation Machine, Scribbr Citation Generator for APA and Citation Generator for MLA are great options when you find yourself struggling too much.

-How to format an In-Text citation for MLA and APA?
+How to Format an In-Text Citation for MLA and APA?